OXID-eSales/developer_documentation/update/eshop_from_65_to_7/modules/update-to-7-strategy.rst

   Once the module is installed, the next step is to make it activatable.
   See :ref:`make_the_module_fit-20240709` for nesessary preparation steps.

-* In OXID 7, module settings are no longer stored in the oxconfig table, they are fetched by a service from yaml files (cache first, files second) and are written into yaml files.
-Use the dedicated service to handle moduel settings.
+* In OXID 7, module settings are no longer stored in the oxconfig table (they are fetched by a service from yaml files (cache first, files second) and are written into yaml files).
+Use the dedicated service to handle module settings.

-* The module already comes with migrations?
-Beware, the migrations need a little update, see :ref:`port_to_v7-migrations-20221123`.

-* About module settings: The interface we recommended to use in :ref:`make_the_module_fit-20240709`
+  The interface we recommended to use in :ref:`make_the_module_fit-20240709`

   .. code:: php